g8os/EFBD/docs/log.md

 ## Broadcasting to 0-Orchestrator

 The `Broadcast` function in the `0-Disk/log` package logs messages using the [0-Log library][zeroLog] to broadcast any message the [0-Orchestrator][zeroOrchestrator] should be aware of.
-While in most cases the 0-disk services won't stop working because of the occured failures, it is none the less very important that [0-Orchestrator][zeroOrchestrator] handles these messages as quickly as possible, in case intervention is required.
+While in most cases the 0-disk services won't stop working because of the occurred failures, it is none the less very important that [0-Orchestrator][zeroOrchestrator] handles these messages as quickly as possible, in case intervention is required.

 For more in-depth information about the actual implementation in 0-Disk, you can read [the log module Godocs][zeroDiskLogGodcs].